XtrAct Drama Academy

 XtrAct Drama Academy - History

 XtrAct Drama Academy was founded in 2007 by Wyong Drama Group members Pollyanna Forshaw, Robyn Weidlich and Pamela Campbell.
-Each of these talented women bringing a love of theatre and strong pedagogical training into their Wyong classes, with a goal of fostering young talent in the Wyong Shire.
+Each of these talented women bringing a love of theatre and strong pedagogical training into their Wyong classes, with a goal of fostering young talent in the former Wyong Shire.
 In 2010, after moving back to her hometown from Sydney's Northern Beaches, current owner, Danielle Brame Whiting, was brought in to run workshops and teach upper primary classes.
 A welcome change to this new mum who'd spent years traveling all over Sydney's North Shore to teach her craft.
 In June 2013 the ladies passed on the reigns to Danielle in order to pursue new adventures, including the trip of a life-time catching theatre across America and Britain.
-Danielle continues to promote their legacy of combining creative pursuits and solid pedagogical training, adding her own extensive professional experience to the mix, to offer further opportunities for creative growth amongst the young people of the former Wyong Shire.
+Danielle continues to promote their legacy of combining creative pursuits and solid pedagogical training, adding her own extensive professional experience to the mix, to offer further opportunities for creative growth amongst the young people of the Central Coast on Darkinjung Land.

 XtrAct Drama Academy - Today